 There's no question that deciding whether to declare bankruptcy is very difficult.
 It affects your future credit, your reputation and your self-image.
 It can also improve your short-term quality of life considerably, as the calls and letters stop.
-Here is a list of pros and cons to consider as you decide whether Chapter 7 bankruptcy is the best option for you.
+Taken as a whole, it's a difficult process with both advantages and disadvantages.
+Chapter 7 bankruptcy, in particular, will damage your credit for a little while but also may provide much-needed relief and a roadmap for getting your financial house back in order.

 |Bankruptcy will ruin your credit for some time to come.
 A Chapter 7 bankruptcy can remain on your credit report for up to 10 years.||Although a bankruptcy stays on your record for years, the time to complete the bankruptcy process under Chapter 7, from filing to relief from debt, takes only about 3-6 months.
 If you decide against Chapter 7 when it may be the right decision for you, your missed debt payments, defaults, repossessions, and lawsuits will also hurt your credit, and may be more complicated to explain to a future lender than bankruptcy.|